 Now it's time to start building out your project in code.
 With the concept(s) we've narrowed down, your target demographic, and the various devices that your project will be viewed on in mind, I'll get different components running and working together in no time.

 At this point, I'll go through what I've built and try to find anything out of the norm.
-If anything looks off or is broken, I'll circle back and built out a solution.
+If anything looks off or is broken, I'll circle back and .
 This is also when you'll have the opportunity to test the work I've done and provide feedback.

-Once you've checked off on the previous sprint, it'll finally be time to launch your project.
+Once you've checked off on the previous sprint, it'll finally time to launch your project.

 If new challenges or complications arise, just know that I'm passionate about seeing projects succeed.
 I'll be more than happy to revisit your project and pick up where we left off after the project has come to a close.